4 steps to better boundaries at work

 3. Invert your ABCs

-You should now have a good list of what you might do to prioritise what matters to you.
-Before you put those things into action, it's important to think about what might derail the plan.
+You should now have a list of what you might do to prioritise what matters to you.
+Before you put those things into action, it's important to think about what might derail your plan.

-A framework I use when helping people examine the causes and conditions that lead to unsustainable working practices is an ‘A.B.C. boundary review’.
+A framework I use when helping someone examine the causes and conditions that lead to unsustainable working practices is an ‘A.B.C. boundary review’.

 Actions (what they do),